McAJBen/compile-run/README.md

 3. `compileTimeout` - timeout during compilation for c, cpp, java in milliseconds.
 Default is 3000 milliseconds.
 Would be ignored if passed for node or python
 4. `compilationPath` - path for the compiler for c, cpp and java i.e for gcc and javac respectively.
 These paths defined by you if provided else defaults would be used.
 5. `executionPath` - path for the command to execute the program used in java, python, nodejs i.e for `java`, `python` and `node` respectively.
 These paths defined by you if provided else defaults would be used.

-## Compile-run 1.x.x

-The versions < 2.x.x have been deprecated due to inconsistencies so its recommended to use version > 2.0.0.

-You can find compile run version 1.x.x at https://github.com/vibhor1997a/compile-run-1.